 Swedish credit institutions are required to pay an annual resolution fee to be calculated in accordance with Commission Regulation 2015/63.
 Should the resolution reserve be equal to 3 per cent of guaranteed deposits, the resolution fee should be replaced with a risk fee that will be based on the risks of each respective credit institution.
 This fund may be used in connection with resolutions under certain exceptional circumstances (e.g., when there is a need for excluding conversions or a write-down of debt due for stability reasons).
+Based on recent data published in February 2025, the resolution reserve is now close to the targeted level.

 Pursuant to the Swedish Preventive Support to Credit Institutions Act, the NDO may also provide support to credit institutions through the stability fund, which may only be used to prevent a serious disruption to the Swedish financial system.
-Support can be provided by way of guarantees or capital injections, or by way of guarantees to the SCB for liquidity support provided by the SCB to credit institutions.
+Support can be provided by way of guarantees or capital injections, or by way of guarantees to the Swedish Central Bank (SCB) for liquidity support provided by the SCB to credit institutions.

-There is also a deposit guarantee fund, which is a state-provided guarantee of deposits in all types of credit institutions through which customers can obtain compensation of up to 1,050,000 Swedish kronor per credit institution, or the equivalent of €100,000 in the case of a foreign branch of a Swedish credit institution.
-Credit institutions belonging to the deposit guarantee scheme must pay an annual fee to the NDO, which shall amount to 0.1 per cent of the value of the guaranteed deposits.
+There is also a deposit guarantee fund, which is a state-provided guarantee of deposits in all types of credit institutions through which customers can obtain compensation of up to 1.05 million Swedish kronor per credit institution, or the equivalent of €100,000 in the case of a foreign branch of a Swedish credit institution.
+Credit institutions belonging to the deposit guarantee scheme must pay an annual risk-based fee to the NDO, which shall amount to a total of 0.1 per cent of the value of the guaranteed deposits.